datacentricdesign/iob22/computational-thinking/04-generative-art/step3-server.md

 server.run('0.0.0.0')
 ```

 Note the at sign `@` in front of 'server'.
-This is a `decorator`.
+It is a `decorator`.
 There is no need to understand this mechanism at this stage.
-Only remember that it allows to _connect_ the HTTP route to the following function definition.
-Thus, both definitions (route and function) must be written next to each other, without any line of code in between.
+However, remember that it allows _connecting_ the HTTP route to the following function definition.
+Thus, both definitions (route and function) must be next to each other, without any line of code in between.

 The web server starts with the argument `0.0.0.0`.
-It allows the webserver to be accessed from the network.
+It allows the webserver to be accessible from the network.

 # Task 3.1 Serve the Radial Lines Drawing